 Along with it, of course, food: Apicius, the Empire’s own Anthony Bourdain (or Ina Garten), dedicated space to Rome’s favorite “stuzzichini” in his De Re Coquinaria, the Bible of Ancient Rome’s cuisine.
 Flat breads similar to focaccias served with savory sauces or cheeses, fruit and loads of cruditées, because alas, the Romans already knew that raw vegetables before a meal were good for you.

-Thousands of years have passed, but Ancient Rome still trends when it comes to aperitivo to the point that, both in the capital and in Milan, it’s become quite common to offer aperitivi “Ancient Rome” style.
-One of the most popular is certainly the Aperitivo Apiciano in Milan, which has been running for a few years.
-Surrounded by the historical wealth of Milan’s Roman Forum, participants can sample food and beverages à la Apicius, while learning about the history of the Roman Empire.
+Thousands of years have passed, but Ancient Rome still trends when it comes to aperitivo.
+In fact, bars offer the aperitivo in “Ancient Rome” style.
+One of the most popular activities is the Aperitivo Apiciano in Milan.
+During this event, participants are surrounded by Milan’s Roman Forum, participants.
+They sample food and beverages à la Apicius, while learning about the history of the Roman Empire.

-The consecration of aperitivo to the kingdom of Italian symbols came, however, at the beginning of the 20th century with the diffusion of soda waters and seltz: popular Campari Soda, the ruby red mix of Campari and seltz still successful today, was created and commercialized in 1932.
-Its reverse-cone shaped bottle is as iconic today as it was all those decades ago.
+The consecration of aperitivo came, however, at the beginning of the 20th century.
+Thanks to the the diffusion of soda waters and seltz, like the popular Campari Soda, the ruby red mix of Campari and seltz.
+Its reverse-cone shaped bottle is as iconic today as it was in 1932.
 In the same period, popular mixes like Spritz, Bitter, Rossini and Pirlo also came into being.

 Aperitivo, with its cheerful yet elegant nature, is a staple in Italy and has been getting more and more appreciated around the world.
 An Italian tradition with thousands of years of history and millions of estimators everywhere.
 Relaxing and cool, there’s no better way to conclude your day, or beginning your night than a Spritz, food and the company of good friends.